 The otological assessment must indicate a serious hearing loss even after corrective medical treatment or use of amplification.
 The report must be signed by an Otolaryngologist (ENT doctor) or a licensed medical doctor with documentation that an otolaryngologist is not reasonably available.
-Additionally, the report must have been completed in the state of Texas and within the last 12 months to be used for considering the eligibility of DHH.
 The evaluator will send the otological report form to the otolaryngologist.
 The evaluator should follow up with frequent calls to ensure that the completed form, including date and doctor's signature, is returned in a timely manner.